Actively Recruiting

 - Known cancer predisposition syndrome

-- Positive for HIV-1, HIV-2, HTLV-1, HTLV-2, or active hepatitis B or C infection
+- Positive for HIV, HTLV, or active hepatitis B or C infection

-- Significant bleeding disorder
+- Significant bleeding disorders

-- Heart dysfunction or significant arrhythmia
+- Evidence of cardiac dysfunction or arrhythmia

-- Lung diffusion capacity less than 50% predicted
+- Lung diffusion capacity less than 50%

-- Pulse oximetry below 92% in room air
+- Low oxygen saturation in room air

-- Cardiac T2 MRI less than 10 ms
+- Cardiac MRI T2 less than 10 ms

 - Low platelet or neutrophil counts except benign ethnic neutropenia

-- Unable to receive red blood cell transfusion
+- Unable to receive red cell transfusions

 - Uncontrolled high blood pressure or seizure disorder

-- Significant psychiatric disorders impacting participation
+- Significant psychiatric disorder affecting participation

 - Immediate family history of familial cancer syndrome